-In time the Israelites increased in number and perhaps fearing they were now a threat to Egypt's their internal security the Egyptians enslaved them.
-Moses led the Israelties to freedom some time before 1200 BC.
+In time the his descendants increased in number and fearing they were now a threat to Egypt's internal security the Egyptians enslaved them.
+Moses led the Israelites to freedom some time before 1200 BC.
 The Israelites then invaded what is now Israel led by Joshua.
 Israel was divided itno 12 tribes but at first they did not have a king.
 The Israelites were often oppressed by neighboring peoples but at intervals a leader called a judge rose up to drive the oppressors back.

 In time the Israelites decided they wanted a king to lead them like the surrounding nations.
 The first king was Saul.
 He was followed by David and Solomon.
 As a united kingdom Israel prospered and became powerful.

 The Divided Kingdom